-The diagnosis is suggested based on symptoms and physical examination, but typically confirmed with laboratory and imaging studies.
+The diagnosis is suggested based on symptoms and physical examination but typically confirmed with laboratory and imaging studies.

 The bedside ice pack test supports the diagnosis.
 During this test, your doctor will apply an ice pack over your droopy eyelid – improvement in eyelid ptosis is suggestive of myasthenia gravis.

 Your doctor will typically test you for acetylcholine receptor antibodies.
-If these antibodies are negative, they may perform tests for antibodies against muscle specific tyrosine kinase (MuSK).
+If these antibodies are negative, they may perform tests for antibodies against muscle-specific tyrosine kinase (MuSK).

-Your doctor may order a brain MRI to rule out tumor or stroke.
+Your doctor may order a brain MRI to rule out a tumor or stroke.
 They may also consider performing a lumbar puncture (spinal tap) if the diagnosis remains unclear.
 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function tests (TSH, free T4).

 Myasthenia Gravis Treatment